How to Thicken a Sauce or Soup

 Flour: put 2 t flour in a bowl with with a few ounces of whatever you’re making, mix well, and then add back into the soup or sauce.
 Simmer until thickened.

-Corn starch: Place a T of corn starch in a bowl with a T of cold water or other liquid, mix well, and add to the soup or sauce.
+Arrowroot or corn starch: Place a T in a bowl with a T of cold water or other liquid, mix well, and add to the soup or sauce.
 Simmer until thickened.